AnkitNayan11/web_crawl/README.md

-# Intelligent Web Scarpping using LLM
+# Intelligent Web Scraping using LLM

 This project is designed to scrape, convert, and clean product reviews using Python, Playwright, and OpenAI tools.